Königsplatz, Munich: Architecture

-The square was designed as part of the representative boulevard Brienner Straße by Karl von Fischer working for Crown Prince Ludwig of Bavaria and laid out by Leo von Klenze.
-Fischer modeled the Königsplatz on the Acropolis in Athens.
-The concept was classical rigor embedded in living green, and so an expression of urban ideas of Ludwig I. who wanted to see cultural life, civic ideals, Catholic Christianity, royal administration and the military all together and embedded in green.
+The square was designed as part of the representative grouping along the Brienner Straße by Karl von Fischer, Friedrich Ludwig von Sckell, and Leo von Klenze.
+The square was intentionally set lower at the centre by nearly one meter to make the three monumental buildings dedicated to the ancient past appear higher.
+The Glyptothek and Propylaea were also designed by Klenze, while the Staatliche Antikensammlungen were designed by Georg Friedrich Ziebland.
+The museums were built between 1816 and 1845.

-Klenze framed the square with the Glyptothek and the Propylaea (created as memorial for the accession of Otto of Greece).
-The Staatliche Antikensammlungen was erected by Georg Friedrich Ziebland, on its back St. Boniface's Abbey is situated.
-The Glyptothek was built from 1816, the Propylaea were only completed in 1862.

 The Lenbachhaus is situated at the north-west side of the square.

 Königsplatz during the Third Reich

 As a beautiful and monumental place, the Königplatz was used during the Third Reich as a square for the Nazi Party's mass rallies.
 The Brown House, the national headquarters of the Nazi Party in Germany was located at 45 Brienner Straße close to the square.

-Two Honor Temples (Ehrentempel) were erected at the east side of the Königsplatz in severe neo-Greek style to echo the architecture of the older buildings; they "enshrined" the remains of the sixteen Nazis killed in the 1923 Beer Hall Putsch, who were worshipped by Nazis as martyrs.
+Two Honor Temples (Ehrentempel) were erected at the east side of the Königsplatz in severe neo-Greek style to echo the architecture of the older buildings; they "enshrined" the remains of the 15 Nazis killed in the 1923 Beer Hall Putsch, who were honored by Nazis as martyrs.
 Both temples were demolished by the US Army in 1947, although their platforms remain to this day.
-Two buildings of the Nazi party constructed by Paul Troost next to the temples still exist; in the one north of Brienner Strasse, the Führerbau, the Munich Agreement was signed in 1938.
-Today it is a school for music and theatre called the Hochschule für Musik und Theater München.
-The other one south of said Boulevard nowadays houses a couple of minor museal institutions within the wider context of the Kunstareal.
+Two buildings of the Nazi party constructed by Paul Troost next to the temples still exist; in the one north of Brienner Strasse, the Führerbau, where the Munich Agreement was signed in 1938.
+The other one south of said Boulevard was formerly an administrative building for the Nazi Party.
+After the war, both buildings were used by the Americans as a "Central Collecting Point", where recovered paintings and other artworks taken for the Nazis' unrealized Führermuseum were stored.
+Today the north building houses the a school for music and theatre called the Hochschule für Musik und Theater München.
+The south building houses the Museum of Casts of Classical Statues and Zentralinstitut für Kunstgeschichte (Central Institute for Art History).

 Nazi book burnings occurred at Königsplatz in 1933.

 The March to the Führer (Der Marsch zum Führer) is a Nazi propaganda film released in 1940.
 It depicts the nationwide march of Hitler Youth to Nuremberg and features the Königsplatz.

 After the war the Königsplatz was restored to its pre-war appearance.